Classes & Levels

 Beginners; Basic: This level is taught at term start and teaches the fundamentals of correct posture, body mechanics and correctly aligned movement.
 An excellent starting point for any newcomer and especially recommended for those who are not so fit or who need special care because of injuries or ailments

-Beginners; Level 1: Suitable for those of normal fitness with no major injuries.
+Beginners; Level 1: beginners progress from Basic to more experienced during the term.
+Suitable for those of normal fitness with no major injuries.
 This level is also recommended for those who are already practising yoga but are trying out the Iyengar style for the first time.

-Levels 2/3: For more experienced students, usually from the second year of regular class attendance.
-Class syllabus includes inverted poses.
+Levels 2/3: More demanding and extensive yoga for more experienced students, usually from the second year of regular class attendance.
+Class syllabus includes inversions, more advanced backbends and longer holds.
 Prior exposure to level 1 recommended.